GroupiSP/himap/README.md

 >**Note**
 >This is the beta version of the example, where the test_cmapss.py file is used.
 We need to add the parser.args method to pull inputs from the cmd and have flags for mc example or cmapss example and for hmm or hsmm.

 To describe how to train and use the HMM and HSMM models, we show an example below.
-To run the code from the Anaconda terminal with default values, go to the `hmm` folder inside the `hsmm_dev` directory and run the `main.py` file via the commands:
+To run the code from the Anaconda terminal with default values, go to the `himap` folder inside the `hsmm_dev` directory and run the `main.py` file via the commands:

 ```